ainsleylotito/HispanicMortalityOTC2.0/README.md

 ## Methods

+Data are cleaned in the `Scripts/Cleaning.rmd` file.
+Cleaned datasets are in the `CleanData` Directory.
 Analyses were conducted in R using tidyverse and \[packages\] tools.

 ## Reproducibility